mwmbl/book/content/page/roadmap/_index.md

 - Incorporate the main organisation in the UK as a non-profit
 - Get registered charity status in the UK
 - Incorporate a non-profit in the US
+- Build a team of 7 full-time employees
+  - CEO
+  - Director of Strategy and Advocacy
+  - Director of Communications
+  - Search Engineer
+  - Software Engineer (Back-end)
+  - Front-end Developer
+  - Infrastructure Engineer

 ### Long term goals

 - Build a framework for incorporating non-profits in new locales
 - Support the formation of locale-specific Mwmbl non-profits across the world
+- Build to full team of 20-30 employees

+## Financial

+### Medium term goals

+Total yearly revenue goal of £1.5m, split 70% from sales and 30% from donations.

 ## Community

+### Medium term goals

+  -